sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 describes the probability that we would obtain a particular value of *X* if the null hypothesis were actually true.
-Now, let us suppose that we chose a critical region that covers 20\% of the sampling distribution, and suppose that the null hypothesit is actually true.
+Now, let us suppose that we chose a critical region that covers 20\% of the sampling distribution, and suppose that the null hypothesis is actually true.
 What would be the probability of incorrectly rejecting the null?
 The answer is of course 20\%.
 And, therefore, we would have built a test that had an α level of 0.2.
 If we want